CAPTAIN AMERICA: THE FIRST AVENGER

 With Captain America: The First Avenger, Captain America joins a host of Marvel Comics superheroes that have become a major industry on cinema screens in the 00s, alongside the likes of Blade (1998), X-Men (2000), Spider-Man (2002), Daredevil (2003), Hulk (2003), The Punisher (2004), Elektra (2005), Fantastic Four (2005), Man-Thing (2005), Ghost Rider (2007), Iron Man (2008), Thor (2011), Guardians of the Galaxy (2014), Ant-Man (2015), Deadpool (2016), Doctor Strange (2016), Black Panther (2018) and various sequels to almost all of the above, as well as the tv series Agents of S.H.I.E.L.D.
-(2013 ), Daredevil (2015 ), Agent Carter (2015-6), Jessica Jones (2015 ), Luke Cage (2016 ), The Defenders (2017 ), Inhumans (2017 ), Iron Fist (2017 ) and Runaways (2017 ).
+(2013 ), Daredevil (2015 ), Agent Carter (2015-6), Jessica Jones (2015 ), Luke Cage (2016 ), The Defenders (2017 ), Inhumans (2017 ), Iron Fist (2017 ), The Punisher (2017 ) and Runaways (2017 ).
 The last few of these have become part of an extraordinarily ambitious plan to unite the Marvel characters together in the same universe, as witness the subtitle The First Avenger here where much of the film is set up for the Marvel team-up The Avengers (2012).
 All of the Marvel films since Iron Man have taken to sharing characters and dropping in-references to the rest of the universe Captain Americas shield was seen in the background of both Iron Man and Iron Man 2 (2010), for instance, while The Tessarect was introduced in the post-credits sequence at the end of Thor.
 Here the by now de rigeur post-credits Easter Egg features Samuel L. Jacksons Nick Fury recruiting Steve Rogers for The Avengers and is followed by a teaser clip for The Avengers film.